sncrsenyurt/infotainment-test-tool/README.md

 # Test Execution and Automation Platform

 **Uitest.xyz** is a web platform designed to make manual testing processes faster, error-free, and more efficient.
 Additionally, the platform supports and streamlines automation testing workflows.
-This platform is built using **HTML** and **CSS**, with a focus on delivering a user-friendly interface.
+This platform is built using HTML and CSS, with a focus on delivering a user-friendly interface.

 ## Features